Yapapaya/Widgets-In-Menu-for-WordPress/README.md

 #### Documentation ####

-Most documentation is inline.
-Will put up hooks documentation later.
+* Most documentation is inline.
+* The hooks (actions and filters) are documented in the [Other Notes](https://wordpress.org/plugins/widgets-in-menu/other_notes/).
-Some useful stuff is in the [FAQ section](https://wordpress.org/plugins/widgets-in-menu/faq/).
+* Some useful stuff is in the [FAQ section](https://wordpress.org/plugins/widgets-in-menu/faq/).

 ## Installation ##
-* Install the plugin from the 'Plugins' section in your dashboard (Go to Plugins > Add New > Search and search for rtMedia).
+* Install the plugin from the 'Plugins' section in your dashboard (Go to Plugins > Add New > Search and search for *Widgets in Menu for WordPress*).
 * Alternatively, you can download the plugin from the repository.
 Unzip it and upload it to the plugins folder of your WordPress installation (wp-content/plugins/ directory of your WordPress installation).
 * Activate it through the 'Plugins' section.